amydyson/bridgefinancial/README.md

 # omnifood-project

+For a fictitious healthy food delivery company
-Project for Udemy Jonas Schmedtmann course
+Project for Udemy course by Jonas Schmedtmann

+Responsive web site built with HTML5, CSS3 and some jQuery

 [Link to Omnifood project website](https://foxystoat.github.io/omnifood-project/)